 UCAS forms are started in the Summer Term of Year 12 and completed in the Autumn Term of Year 13.
 During this time, our UCAS coordinator works alongside the Head of Year and the tutors, helping students to choose courses and complete successful applications.

 Our students continue to achieve the grades to take up places at a fantastic range of universities in a huge range of courses.
-This year 191 of our students secured places at 47 different universities.
-A further 6 of them went on to art foundation courses at the major London art schools and 2 students have taken up places at US universities.
-Leeds, Bristol and Manchester are the most popular destinations with a strong showing from King's College London, Oxford, Sussex, Edinburgh and Glasgow.
+This year 170 of our students secured places at 54 different universities.
+A further 22 of them went on to art foundation courses at the major London art schools and 2 students have taken up places at European universities and 1 in the USA.

 Here are some headlines:

-As well as more traditional choices our sixth formers applied for an eclectic range of subjects such as the following: Aerospace engineering, Anthropology, Chinese and Japanese studies, Celtic studies, Film and television production, Neuroscience, Songwriting, Russian, Wildlife ecology and conservation.
+As well as more traditional choices our sixth formers applied for an eclectic range of subjects such as the following: Anglo Saxon and Norse; Arabic; Evolutionary Anthropology; Folk and Traditional Music, Japanese; Midwifery; Sound Recording; Zoology.